JoergBitzer/AudioDevOrga/installReadMe.md

 juce_add_plugin add
 COPY_PLUGIN_AFTER_BUILD TRUE               # Should the plugin be installed to a default location after building?

 This flag is already set in most examples.
-For Windows admin privileges are necessary.
+For Windows admin privileges (for Visual Code) are necessary.

 #### Access rights for the final copy step (Windows only)

 in Windows the console (for cmake) needs Admin rights.
 In Windows Visual Studio Code needs Admin rights for the same reason if cmake is used in VS.

-### Prevent the splash screen (see license, if you are allowed to do this, usually you are not)

-in target_compile_definitions

-    JUCE_DISPLAY_SPLASH_SCREEN=0
-    JUCE_REPORT_APP_USAGE=0

 ### Platform dependent code in cmake (usually not necessary)
 check with IF(CMAKE_SYSTEM_NAME STREQUAL Linux)